ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/transformers/what-are-transformers.markdown

 # What are transformers?

-Transformers have been introduced in RavenDB 2.5 as a substitution to TransformResults feature available back then.
 The easiest explanation of Transformers is that there are a **LINQ-based server-side projection functions** with the ability to load external documents, include additional results, even make decisions based on passed parameters and many more.

 ## Basic example